-Examination of the dynamics of the communication process: accurate expression of ideas, self-concept as it relates to communication. the place of self-disclosure in the communication process, the influence of personal perception on communication, listening and feedback, nonverbal communication, interviewing, and assertive speech patterns.
-Speech activities will emphasize the development of skill in these areas through conversation in pairs and small groups, short talks, listening training, and analysis of recorded speaking exercises.
+Examination of the dynamics of the communication process; accurate expression of ideas, selfconcept as it relates to communication, the place of self-disclosure in the communication process, the influence of personal perception on communication, listening and feedback non-verbal communication, interviewing and assertive speech patterns.
+Speech activities will emphasize the development of skill in these areas through conversation in pairs and small groups, short talks, listening training and analysis of recorded speaking exercises.

-120 Oral Interpretation I 3 Units UC

-Analysis of literature for oral interpretative reading, with practice on the presentation of materials to an audience.
+120 Oral Interpretation I 3 Units UC, CSU, Associate Degree Applicable Prerequisite: None.
+Lecture: 3 hours per week reading with practice on the presentation of materials to an audience.
 Drill on minor voice problems as necessary.